Marcelo-Koscina/Titanic-Spaceship-ML-binary-classification/README.md

 # Titanic Spaceship ML binary classification
- Machine Learning binary classification from Kaggle competition 'Titanic Spaceship to predict transported passengers from mentioned spacecraft.
+ Machine Learning binary classification from Kaggle competition 'Titanic Spaceship' to predict transported passengers from mentioned spacecraft.

  Machine Learning model using Extreme Gradient Boosting (XGBoost) algorithm to predict which passengers were transported from the Titanic Spaceship test dataset from Kaggle competition.